ElementsProject/lightning/doc/lightningd-config.5.md

 normal effect.

  **disable-plugin**=*PLUGIN*
-If *PLUGIN* contains a /, plugins with the same path as *PLUGIN* are disabled.
-Otherwise, any plugin with that base name is disabled, whatever directory it is in.
+If *PLUGIN* contains a /, plugins with the same path as *PLUGIN* will not be loaded at startup.
+Otherwise, no plugin with that base name will be loaded at startup, whatever directory it is in.
+This option is useful for disabling a single plugin inside a directory.
+You can still explicitly load plugins which have been disabled, using lightning-plugin(7) `start`.

 BUGS
 ----